dmamills/ircbot/readme.md

                  nick:'IrcBot',
                  name:'Internet Relay Chat Robot',
                  commands:[Commands], //array of command objects
-                 autojoin:true //optional will rejoin any channel kicked from }
+                 unknownCommand: '????', //optional, will reply with this if no command matches autojoin:true //optional will rejoin any channel kicked from autoConnect:false //if true you don't need to call bot.connect() }
       var bot = new IrcBot(options);
       bot.connect();